-Now that tablets have become ingrained in the techie lifestyle, it’s hard to believe the first Apple iPad arrived on the scene just five years ago.
+Now that tablets have become ingrained in the techie lifestyle, it’s hard to believe the first Apple iPad arrived on the scene just a few years ago.
 In the time that has passed since then, tablet sales and development have skyrocketed.
 Consequently, there is a much larger variety to choose from today than just a single brand and its incarnations.

 For those looking to upgrade their tablet or try one out for the first time, navigating the sea of tablet possibilities can be a daunting prospect.

 Android’s OS is also competitive in the availability of apps, and it merges seamlessly with all of Google’s applications.
 Finally, the Windows OS is growing in popularity with users looking for a PC-like experience and aren’t as concerned about installing various applications.

 Just as if you were PC shopping, a huge concern is having enough space to store your files and a screen that is easy to read.
-After all, it’s no fun squinting to decypher text or choosing which applications to keep or ditch due to insufficient storage space.
+After all, it’s no fun squinting to decipher text or choosing which applications to keep or ditch due to insufficient storage space.
 Also, consider the screen resolution when choosing between models – it can be equivalent to the difference between a regular television screen and HD.

 There are two ways you can get online with a tablet – connecting via WiFi networks around you or using cellular service to gain entry.
 WiFi only versions are typically cheaper, and you always have to option of turning your smartphone into a hotspot for on-the-fly connections.
 A cellular version is a tad pricier and requires additional service fees, but you will always be able to get online wherever you go.

 With so many consumers being familiar with laptops, we felt it was important to highlight all of the important factors for choosing a tablet.
 Learn how to control in-app purchases on your tablet.
 Thanks for reading!